MileHacker Logo

 Polynesian Dance Shows

-Many luxury hotels feature evening Polynesian dance shows, often including fire dancers as part of themed buffet nights.
+Many luxury hotels feature evening Polynesian dance shows, usually including fire dancers as part of themed buffet nights.

 Traditional Music

-The sounds of ukulele and guitar music are common throughout the islands, heard at resorts, restaurants, and community gatherings.
+The noises of ukulele and guitar music are common throughout the islands, heard in holiday resorts, restaurants, and community gatherings.

 Community-Based Tourism